euc-dev/ws1-sdk-uem-ios/docs/sdks/ws1-sdk-uem-ios/index.md

 ---
+layout: page
-#title: Workspace ONE SDK for iOS
+title: Workspace ONE SDK for iOS
-#summary:
-#authors:
-    -
-    -
-date: 2024-05-27
-#hide:
+permalink: /sdks/ws1/ws1-sdk-uem-ios/
+hide:
-#  - navigation
+  #- navigation
-#  - toc
+  - toc
 ---

-# Workspace ONE SDK for iOS

 The Workspace ONE SDK (formerly known as AirWatch SDK) code library for Apple iOS devices can be used to enable additional app config and security capabilities that may not yet be available natively as part of the AppConfig Community.
 Certain use cases such as granular analytics can be provided through a deeper integration with the SDK.
 The Workspace ONE SDK for iOS is also a good choice in deployment scenarios where a MDM profile installation on the device is not possible.